Septias/bachelor-thesis/overview.typ

 - We have a standard typing context Γ, pre-filled with the standard library functions from @prelude and functions to handle the basic logic, arithmetic and comparison operators.
 - $∀ arrow(a)$ represents a _type scheme_ with many polymorphic variables α_i.
 These are used for let-polymorphism.

+- TODO: Handle function type inference for patterns with default values
 - TODO: "T-Rec-Concat" doesn't work really because of the generic subtyping rule.
 Further discussed in @records
 - TODO: T-multi-let can be made simpler because we can always rewrite multi-let to let-chains.
 Recursion has to be accounted for, that is still an open question.
 - TODO: T-With $l_i in.not Γ$ is too restrictive because shadowing labels are allowed, they will just not be used.